Card Operations & Usage

 You should still apply for a replacement if your card is damaged in any way.

-If the card is 'damaged' or 'not capable of functioning as intended,' a replacement should be issued (r.
-6.08S(2)).
-'Readability' does not override this requirement.
+If the card is damaged or no longer functioning as intended, a replacement should be issued (r.
+6.08L).
+Being technically 'readable' does not override this requirement.

 How quickly can I get a replacement MSIC?

-The timing depends on the issuing bod, there is no set minimum or maximum in the regulations.
+The timing depends on the Issuing Body, there is no set minimum or maximum in the regulations.

-No fixed timeframe is specified (r.
-6.08S(2)).
-Issuing bodies must act 'as soon as practicable.'
+No fixed timeframe is specified in the regulations for issuing a replacement (r.
+6.08L).
 Check with your provider for estimated processing times.

 Do I need new background checks for a replacement?